 Local laboratories may also perform CD4 cell count testing as indicated in Appendix II.
-Non-US laboratories performing these tests will be monitored by the DAIDS Immunology Quality Assurance (IQA) program and UNKEQAS program and must demonstrate successful participation in these programs.
+Non-US laboratories performing these tests will be monitored by an External Quality Assurance program and must demonstrate successful participation in these programs.

 9.3.4 Quality Assurance for HIV RNA Testing